 Philippines Travel takes you to one of the biggest islands in this country; which is Banaue in North Luzon.
-Known also as the land of misty mountains, where pines substitute palm trees, you can head to Banaue and Batad to appreciate the 2,000 year old rice terraces imprinted along plummeting ravines.
+Known also as the land of misty mountains, where pines substitute palm trees, you can head to Banaue and Batad to appreciate the 2,000-year-old rice terraces imprinted along plummeting ravines.

 These 20,000km terraces are listed as a UNESCO heritage site; to this day it still provides an income for the diverse tribal groups that continue to live in their respective secluded areas in the mountains.
-Various expeditions can be organised along the rice terraces and the many villages and waterfalls via the Banaue Tourist Information Centre.
+Various expeditions can be organized along the rice terraces and the many villages and waterfalls via the Banaue Tourist Information Centre.

 The best way to travel to North Luzon is by bus, but be ready for a long journey; buses leave frequently from Manila and it takes nine hours to get to Banaue.

 Bohol Island is situated just off Cebu; it’s most famous appealing site is the Chocolate Hills: with over 1,500 hills established by corral deposits sculpted by a 100 years of erosion, determined by the season it will either be green or brown.